-Chandler, being not-so-secretly in love with Kathy who casually dates Joey, buys her a rare vintage edition of The Velveteen Rabbit because it was her favourite book as a kid.
+- Chandler, being not-so-secretly in love with Kathy, buys her a rare vintage edition of The Velveteen Rabbit because it was her favourite book as a kid.
 His friends then convince him that he cannot give it to her because Joey's present will be less meaningful.
 He then gives the book to Joey to give it to her because he wants her to have it and enjoy it.
 She loves it and figures out whose idea it was.
 Aww.

-In the episode before he gives the book, Chandler is trapped listening to Kathy and Joey have sex, and Monica is horribly sick with the flu.
+- In the episode before, Chandler bas to listen to Kathy and Joey be together, and Monica is sick with the flu.
 He turns up at her door wrapped in blankets and pitifully asks if he can stay the night.
 She nods and they shuffle off together, arm in arm.
-This was also before they dated.

 Monica: "Okay, all right.
 I think you're great, I think you're sweet, and you're smart... and I love you."

-"The One with the Girl from Poughkeepsie" has Monica taking over as head chef at a restaurant.
-Only problem?
-The staff hates her since in the previous episode she'd trashed the place (which is ironically what led her to getting hired), and they constantly pull mean pranks on her every day.
-To get them to fear and respect her, Monica and Joey hatch a plan where Joey takes a job at the restaurant as well and she'll fire him at the end of the day.
-But then Joey gets his first paycheck and learns that the pay is pretty good, so when the time comes for Monica to fire him he's reluctant to let it happen since he needs the money.
-Right after this, the staff pulls another prank on Monica which leaves her covered in tomato sauce and winds up bringing her to tears.
-Seeing just how distressed she really is, Joey forgets the money and decides to stick with the plan, getting her to fire him so the staff can respect her.
+- "The One with the Girl from Poughkeepsie" has Monica getting a job as head chef.
+Only problem is the staff hate her and constantly pull mean pranks on her every day.
+To get them to fear and respect her, Monica and Joey hatch a plan where Joey will start working there and she'll fire him in front of everyone to assert her authority.
+However, Joey learns that the pay is pretty good, so when the time comes for Monica to fire him he's reluctant since he needs the money.
+Right after this, the staff prank Monica, leaving her covered in tomato sauce and almost in tears.
+Seeing how distressed she really is, Joey forgets the money and goes with the plan, so the staff will respect her.

 Chandler: Y'know, I don't know if you've ever looked up the term goofing around in the dictionary...
 Well, I have, and the technical definition is, two friends who care a lot about each other and have amazing sex and just wanna... spend more time together."